Tips for Making Mealtime Easier

 Tips for Making Mealtime Easier:

-My son sets the table while I finish up dinner and then when my husband gets home we sit down for our meal.
+My son sets the table while I finish up dinner and then when my husband gets home, we sit down for our meal.
 My son is six and has been setting the table since he was 4!
 He actually asked me if he could.
-At first I helped him but now he has it down to a science.
+At first, I helped him but now he has it down to a science.
 He likes to set a formal table too and I honestly let him.
 He likes to put out a fork, spoon and knife with napkin at every meal.
-Regardless if we are using all the utensils I think it is important to teach the value of setting the table correctly so I always allow him.
+Regardless of if we are using all the utensils, I think it is important to teach the value of setting the table correctly, so I always allow him.
 Sometimes he asks if we can use stemmed glasses and I always agree.

 During dinner we have simple conversation.
 My husband always asks my son to tell him 3 things he learned at school that day and I always ask him what his favorite thing was at school.
 This is something that keeps the communication lines open.
 It is funny because now my son asks my husband how his day was and what I did while he was at school.